 Phase 1 – overview

-The primary objective of Phase 1 of the task back in 2017 was to improve critical areas of the Requirements & Acceptance section of the ASG, including:
+The primary objective of Phase 1 of the task was to improve critical areas of the Requirements & Acceptance section of the ASG, including:

 - Checking the alignment of the RTEA section with the DOM and Acquisition Support Operating Model (ASOM).

 - Providing updates to existing material where it was dated or incomplete.

 - Broadening the scope to include Defence Infrastructure Organisation (DIO) and Information Support Services (ISS), and differences between the Front Line Commands (FLCs).